netcreateorg/lessons/_items/Allusions.md

 </tr>
 </table>

-## What should my students and I be tracking?
+## Network Details: What should my students and I be tracking?

 #### Nodes (things being connected)